Rutherford Road

 - Upgrading storm sewer systems

 - Unanticipated poor soil was encountered at one of the culverts at the creek crossing of Rutherford Road between Greenock Drive and Tesma Way.
-Removal of a portion of the poor-quality soil and additional support of the culvert is required to complete the work
+Removal of a portion of the poor-quality soil and additional support of the culvert was required

 - Widening the bridge over the railway tracks is subject to the Canadian National (CN) Railway operating rules.
 This creates an added level of complexity while working in close proximity to the tracks, and maintaining railway traffic at one of the busiest rail yards in North America